AlphaCorp-cyber/StudentCommunicationPortal/replit.md

-# myInstructor 2.0
+# DriveLink

 ## Overview

-myInstructor 2.0 is a modern driving school management platform that combines WhatsApp for student interactions with a comprehensive web portal for instructors, admins, and super admins.
+DriveLink is a modern driving school management platform that combines WhatsApp for student interactions with a comprehensive web portal for instructors, admins, and super admins.
 The system is designed to simplify student onboarding, lesson bookings, instructor management, and progress tracking.

 ## System Architecture